mailpace/articles/src/content/post/rails-7_1-and-docker.md

 ---
-title: "Deploying Rails with Docker - killing our Pets"
+title: 'Deploying Rails with Docker - killing our Pets'
 publishDate: 2023-09-23T22:12:03.284Z
-excerpt: "What the new Dockerfile available in Rails 7.1 will mean for Rails deployments"
+excerpt: 'What the new Dockerfile available in Rails 7.1 will mean for Rails deployments'
 category: Guides
 ---